 Halfway through, 3 steps to go.
 Next up, quota settings.
 Another optional step, quotas can be very useful in day to day operation with multiple users.
 If you wanna have control over some trigger happy users this is the right time and place to do it (you can define it later on as well as modify it).
 Defined again per shared folder level, quotas can be measured in MB, GB, or TB.
 Here you will also see a previous group defined quotas if there are any.

 Like I said before, none of your users need access to any shared folder on the NAS but they can on the other hand use applications/services.
 Same as before choosing what apps your user can use or strictly deny it.
 One thing that needs to be mentioned here is that this list will only contain apps installed from Package Center (and even then not all of them).
 This list will not contain any apps that you might have hosted inside Docker for example.

-This will open up a 2FA wizard that will allow you do activate 2FA on your account for a device of your choice (smartphone for example).
+This will open up a 2FA wizard that will allow you to activate 2FA on your account for a device of your choice (smartphone for example).

-After that short procedure, logging into DSM will require a username and password for your account and a valid one time password generated by your authenticator.
-In case there is a problem with 2FA, you can ask for a one time password that will be sent to your email in order to log in.
+After that short procedure, logging into DSM will require a username and password for your account and a valid one-time password generated by your authenticator.
+In case there is a problem with 2FA, you can ask for a one time password that will be sent to your email to log in.

-That being said BEFORE you set up 2FA please configure your email inside DSM for these kind of situations and be sure that time is in sync as well.
+That being said BEFORE you set up 2FA please configure your email inside DSM for these kinds of situations and be sure that time is in sync as well.